 What is a charter school?

-A charter school is a public school of choice that operates under the terms of a charter, or contract, with an authorizer, such as the State Charter Schools Commission (SCSC) and local boards of education.
+A charter school is a public school of choice that operates under the terms of a charter, or contract, with an authorizer, such as the State Charter Schools Commission (SCSC) or a local board of education.
 Charter schools receive flexibility from certain state and local rules to design a unique educational program in exchange for increased student performance.
 In Georgia, there are two types of charter schools: state charter schools (authorized by the SCSC) and locally-approved charter schools (authorized by a local board of education).
-Charter schools are held accountable by their authorizer for upholding the terms of their charter.
+Charter schools are held accountable by their authorizer for upholding the terms of their charter contract.

 Are charter schools public schools?

 Yes.
 Charter schools are public schools.
 As such they receive public funding, cannot charge tuition, must have fair and open enrollment, must be secular, and are required to serve all student populations, including students with disabilities and English language learners.